ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 "policy_test_mode": The message was exempted from application of policy by
      the testing mode ("t" tag) in the DMARC policy record.

+"trusted_forwarder": Message authentication failure was anticipated by
+     other evidence linking the message to a locally maintained list of known and trusted forwarders.

 ## Extensions